AkshaySatasiya/Parking-Spot-Detection/README.md

 ## 📦 Requirements

-The following libraries are needed to run this project:
+To run this project, you need the following libraries:

 - OpenCV (Computer Vision)
 - scikit-learn (Machine Learning)